SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Smart Contract - https://github.com/Agoric/agoric-sdk/tree/8720d22ddf25a005aee25786bfa8ee4bccaf19c9/packages/inter-protocol/src/price

-- The smart contract resembles a native Chainlink Solidity Flux-Monitor smart contract on Ethereum.
+- The smart contract resembles a native Chainlink Solidity Flux-Monitor smart contract on Ethereum (Example - https://etherscan.io/address/0x79febf6b9f76853edbcbc913e6aae8232cfb9de9).
 - For each feed, there will be a smart contract on chain and each node operator receives invitations to their smart wallet to be part of the oracle set.
 Then, oracles can use that invitation to push prices on chain.
 - There is a minimum number of submissions which has to be reached in order for the on-chain price to be updated
 - An oracle cannot initialise multiple consecutive rounds to avoid network congestion